mateja176/react-hooks-course/react-hooks.md

 - Complex components become hard to understand
 - Classes confuse both people and machines

-If you want to read up on the why of hooks you may do so by following [this](https://reactjs.org/docs/hooks-intro.html#motivation) link.
+If you want to read up on the "why" of hooks you may do so by following [this](https://reactjs.org/docs/hooks-intro.html#motivation) link.

 There's even an [introductory video](https://youtu.be/dpw9EHDh2bM) on hooks by Dam Abramov